-In connection with Mr. Higgins' departure as the Company's Chief Executive Officer, the Board of Directors appointed a committee of four independent directors (Dr. Rosina Dixon, Robert LeBuhn, Dr. David Golde and Robert Parkinson) to review and approve the terms of Mr. Higgins departure.
+In connection with Mr. Higgins' departure as the Company's chief executive officer the Board of Directors appointed a committee of four independent directors (Dr. Rosina Dixon, Robert LeBuhn, Dr. David Golde and Robert Parkinson) to review and approve the terms of Mr. Higgins departure.
 This committee negotiated and approved a separation payment of \$1.25 million, which was paid to Mr. Higgins upon his departure in May 2004.
-Concurrent with Mr. Higgins' departure as Chief Executive Officer in May 2004, the Company reversed approximately \$1.29 million of compensation expense previously recorded related to restricted stock of the Company that was forfeited by Mr. Higgins as a result of his departure as the Company's Chief Executive Officer.
-In the quarter ended June 30, 2004, the Company reversed \$1.18 million of compensation expense which was previously recognized related to these restricted shares, including \$764,000 which was recognized for the nine months ended March 31, 2004.
+Concurrent with Mr. Higgins' departure as chief executive officer in May 2004, the

-ENZON PHARMACEUTICALS, INC. AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS
+ENZON PHARMACEUTICALS, INC. AND SUBSIDIARIES Notes to Consolidated Financial Statements, Continued